AppliedLogicSystems/ALSProlog/docs/docs/guide/12-The-ALS-Library-Mechanism.md

 Like most symbolic languages, ALS Prolog utilizes a name table which is a hash table recording the association between names of predicates and the internal addresses at which their executable code is stored.
-Quite simply, the ALS library mechanism replaces the normal name table entry for the library predicates by a special ’stub’ name table entry which accomplishes three things:
+Quite simply, the ALS library mechanism replaces the normal name table entry for the library predicates by a special 'stub' name table entry which accomplishes three things:
 * it indicates that the predicate in question is a library predicate;
 * it indicates the file in which the library predicate resides;
 * it issues an internal ALS Prolog interrupt which is regarded as a library interrupt.